dmj355373/php-paypal-checkout-btn/README.md

 # php-paypal-checkout-btn
-my own checkout btn from paypal Javascript code
+record of codes for checkout btn from paypal Javascript code